hashicorp/terraform/website/source/intro/use-cases.html.markdown

 A very common pattern is the N-tier architecture.
 The most common 2-tier architecture is a pool of web servers that use a database tier.
-Additional tiers get added for API servers, caching servers, routing meshes, etc. This pattern is used because the tiers can be scaled indepedently and provide a seperation of concerns.
+Additional tiers get added for API servers, caching servers, routing meshes, etc. This pattern is used because the tiers can be scaled independently and provide a separation of concerns.

 Terraform is an ideal tool for building and managing these infrastructures.
 Each tier can be described as a collection of resources, and the dependencies between each tier is handled